TN 87 (01-18)

 If no, STOP.

-Start with 66 (the multi-country prefix that SSA and FRBKC have designated to use for the Turkey IDD);
+Code the prefix of 66 (the multi-country prefix that we and FRBKC designated to use for Turkish IDD);

-Code the check digit code of the RTN, which you will obtain through Title II Interactive Comps.
+Code the one-digit check code of the RTN, from the Title II Interactive Comps.

 NOTE: The final digit is the U.S. check digit code and is subject to change.
 Obtain the check digit code through the Title II Interactive Comps from the Main Menus 07/Sub Menu 16.